 - Work experience offers school-aged participants the opportunity to spend one week outside of school to learn new skills and develop their self-confidence, timekeeping and communication skills as well as to discover more about a particular career or industry.

-- Internships are temporary, fixed-term placements (usually between two and six months) with a job title and usually a wage.
+- Internships are temporary, fixed-term placements (usually for three months part time) with a job title and involves a wage.
+They are available as and when funding is available.
 Internships are the first step of a career path and provide enough experience during the duration that the participant is then qualified for a permanent job within the industry.